-Required Textbook/Materials:
+Required Textbook, Materials, and Resources:

-Textbooks:
+Required Textbooks

-- Campbell Essential Biology with Physiology, Simon, Dickey, Hogan and Reece e-text with Modified Mastering Biology.
-Pearson. - Note: The e-book and Modified Mastering Biology are purchased at the time of registration and you will gain access to the online materials once you are in D2L/Brightspace when classes begin. - BIOL 1406/8 Lab Manual- purchased through the COM bookstore
+- Campbell Essential Biology with Physiology, Simon, Dickey, Hogan, and Reece e-text with Modified Mastering Biology.
+Pearson.
+Note: The e-book and Modified Mastering Biology are purchased at the time of registration and you will gain access to the online materials once you are in Blackboard when classes begin. - BIOL 1406/8 Lab Manual purchased through the COM Bookstore

-Materials:
+Required Materials